Calculate rental property cash flow, cap rate, cash-on-cash return and ROI instantly. Includes 1% rule, NOI and vacancy analysis | Calculator4U

 Analyze the potential return on a rental property investment.

+A rental property calculator tells you exactly whether an investment property will generate positive cash flow — before you make an offer.
 The Rental Property Calculator is the essential analysis tool for real estate investors evaluating potential income properties.
 Whether you're a first-time investor analyzing your first single-family rental or a seasoned landlord expanding your portfolio with multi-unit properties, this calculator breaks down the critical metrics—cash flow, cap rate, cash-on-cash return, and ROI—to help you make informed investment decisions backed by data, not emotion.

 Successful real estate investing requires understanding the numbers before you buy.
 Many investors lose money because they focus on surface-level metrics like listing price or projected appreciation while ignoring the true costs of ownership.
 This calculator forces you to account for all expenses—mortgage, taxes, insurance, vacancy, maintenance, and management—giving you an accurate picture of whether a property will actually generate positive cash flow.
+In 2026, with mortgage rates at 6.5–7%, running these calculations diligently is more critical than ever to ensure your venture remains profitable.

 Measures the return on your actual out-of-pocket investment.
 Best for comparing leveraged deals.